emily1618/emily1618/README.md

-### Hello hello!
+## Hello hello!
 My name is Emily.
 Welcome to my Github.

-This is a space where I share my projects & case studies, as well as resources I found useful in learning everything about data 📊.

-#

 ### 🙋‍♀️  About
 - 👩‍🎓 Enrolling in Master of Data Analytics.